mo-khaife-bot/Testimonials-Grid-Responsive/README.md

 ## Future Features

-- include a dark / light button to change theme of the page and make the bright colours dark and visa versa using just JS
+- include a dark / light button to change theme of the page and make the bright colors dark and visa versa using just JS

 <br>